If you are preparing to exit DROP, follow the steps below to ensure timely distribution of your DROP account and a smooth transition into retirement!

 Consider the following before exiting DROP:

-- Changes to your DROP distribution election, incomplete/incorrect forms, pending documents or late submission will delay distribution of your funds.
+- Changes to your DROP distribution election (only allowed if your DROP exit account has not been processed yet), incomplete/incorrect forms, pending documents or late submission will delay distribution of your funds.

 - LAFPP must receive completed forms and documentation requested by DROP/Service Pensions staff no later than 90 calendar days after your DROP exit date.
 After 90 days, your DROP account balance will be distributed as a lump-sum payment only, subject to a mandatory 20% Federal tax withholding for the entire account balance.
 Any after-tax contributions will be recoverable solely from your monthly pension payments.